Deep tree-ensembles for multi-output prediction: Introduction

 Our main hypothesis is that adding a representation learning component to the deep forest methodology will boost the predictive performance of the method while keeping the computational complexity low.
 The nodes of each tree of the ensemble are considered clusters that comprise the instances that are associated to them by the recursive partitioning procedure.
 The ensemble is converted into a binary vector where each item is associated with a cluster node.
 If a training instance has passed through this node the corresponding item receives the value of 1, otherwise 0.
 Tree-ensemble models are trained over the original feature set in a supervised learning way and therefore the constructed features incorporate label information.
 It has been shown that such representations benefit from the learning mechanism of tree-ensembles and are apt to boost the performance of subsequently applied prediction models \cite{vens2011}.
 Furthermore, we filter and apply weights to this binary representation, based on the number of instances that are contained in a cluster (tree node).
 The decision paths of the individual trees of the ensemble are transformed to high dimensional and label-aware representations.
 Finally, we transfer these high dimensional feature vectors to a low dimensional space, removing noise and making the resulting compact tree-embeddings computationally efficient.
 Low-dimensional tree-embeddings were proved highly representative and effective in multi-output prediction tasks \cite{pliakos2018}.

 Driven by the great importance and potential of multi-output prediction as well as by the relative lack of deep-forest methods for multi-output tasks, we deploy our proposed deep tree-ensemble (DTE) method to specifically address the tasks of multi-target regression and multi-label classification.
-Experiments on benchmark datasets from both domains demonstrate that our method is capable of providing superior results with statistical significance when compared to state-of-the-art methods.
+Experiments on benchmark datasets from both domains demonstrate the superiority of our method over state-of-the-art ones.

 The main contributions of this work are summarized below:

 \begin{itemize} \item A new state-of-the-art deep tree-ensemble method for multi-target regression and multi-label classification;

 \item The first study that incorporates representation learning and specifically low-dimensional tree-embeddings into a deep-forest architecture;